robertcedwards/juice-docs/src/pages/index.md

         </div>
         <div class="card__body">
           <p>
-            Learn how to use Juicebox to fund your thing.
+            How Juicebox works and how to use it.
 Join the <a href="https://discord.gg/juicebox">Discord</a> for more help!
           </p>
         </div>